Terms of Reference

 - Under the Equalities Act 2010 and the nine protected characteristics therein, no form of discrimination will be tolerated within the Group.

-- The Group shall review, evaluate and report on its effectiveness at least once per annum, normally at the AGM.
+- The Group shall review, evaluate and report on its effectiveness at least once per annum, normally at the last meeting of the PPG before the public AGM

 - The Chair, Deputy Chair and Secretary will normally be appointed to a two year period, at which time they may stand for re-election along with any other candidates.

-- Upon appointment, at its discretion, the Group may impose a six-month probationary period upon the Chair, Deputy Chair or Secretary.
+- Upon appointment, at its discretion, the Group can consider a six-month probationary period upon the Chair, Deputy Chair or Secretary.
 Where this is the case the Group will have the options to confirm or rescind the appointment at its first meeting following the expiry of probationary period.
+(This of course, depends whether there are appropriate replacements willing to stand.

 - Any member of the Group will sign the Practice confidentiality agreement before, or when attending, their first meeting.